HanisRasid123/cypress-test/README.md

 # Steps to run script in a new environment
 1. npm i
 2. Run powershell as an administrator and run 'Set-ExecutionPolicy RemoteSigned'.
 Choose 'Y' to confirm the change.
 3. Run '.\run.ps1' to execute script for automation testing

+## VIFM
+- Ensure that an alert is available to be tested on (dashboard)